t-espy/ratchetloop-public/README.md

-Ratchetloop has been used to produce and independently review the implementations in [leetcode-python](https://github.com/t-espy/leetcode-python), a public algorithm interview work sample with deterministic oracle testing and CI.
+Ratchetloop has been used to produce and independently review the implementations in [leetcode-python](https://github.com/t-espy/leetcode-python), a public algorithm interview work sample with deterministic oracle testing and CI, along with multiple ongoing private projects.

 ## Quick start